-1 and A by Fitch.
-Rather, our recommendation is 2 driven by best practice and policies.
-It's very 3 common for governmental utilities to engage 4 independent rate consultants.
-The use of an 5 independent rate consultant can provide comfort to 6 all interested parties, the board, staff users and 7 investors that rates cover cost and they're not too 8 high or too low, the rates are equitable among 9 users, and the rates are adequate to support the 10 long-term capital needs of the system while 11 providing as much rate stability as possible.
-12 Ensuring these goals is especially important for a 13 combined system like the district's.
-With the 14 district's utility system, all revenues from all 15 sources are used to support operations, debt 16 service, and capital requirements.
-Such revenues 17 include charges for electricity, water, sewer, solid 18 waste, natural gas, chilled water, and hot water.
-19 While investors in the rating agencies are focused 20 on the overall health of the system, the districts 21 and the users want to ensure rate of quality so that 22 users of one portion of the system are not 23 materially subsidizing another's portion and vice 24 versa.
-Additionally, as I described in our prior 25 report, the utility services are provided through a

-1 contract with Reedy Creek Energy Services, or RCES, 2 a wholly owned subsidiary the Walt Disney Company.
-3 The District and RCES negotiate annually a labor 4 services agreement that includes fees for 5 operational services and design and support 6 services.
-The estimated operational services, not 7 including fees for design services, for the current 8 fiscal year currently has a not to exceed of \$32.7 9 million.
-An independent utility expert can assist 10 in the fee negotiations and give comfort that the 11 final fee amounts are appropriate for the district, 12 for RCES, and for the users of the system.
-On April 13 19th, the board authorized PRAG (phonetic) to 14 develop and distribute a solicitation for an 15 independent rate consultant.
-PRAG provided the 16 solicitation to three firms that we would be 17 comfortable recommending to the district.
-Two of 18 those firms declined, citing potential conflicts of 19 interest.
-We received a proposal from Raftelis last 20 week, followed by a more detailed Engagement Letter 21 over the weekend.
-Raftelis is a national firm with 22 the Central Florida office.
-Their business is 23 providing financial rate and management consulting 24 services to public utilities with 140 consultants 25 across the country.
+MR. GARTNER: Thank you.
+My name is Wendell Gartner.
+I'm with Public Resource Advisory Group, financial advisor to the district.
+At our prior report on April 19th, our review of the district's utility system included the recommendation that the district engage an independent third-party rate consultant to advise the district on proposed rates and rate structures.
+Our recommendation is not driven by a concern of the financial health of the utility, which is rated Al by Moody's, A- by S&P, and A by Fitch.
+Rather, our recommendation is driven by best practice and policies.
+It's very common for governmental utilities to engage independent rate consultants.
+The use of an independent rate consultant can provide comfort to all interested parties, the board, staff users and investors that rates cover cost and they're not too high or too low, the rates are equitable among users, and the rates are adequate to support the long-term capital needs of the system while providing as much rate stability as possible.
+Ensuring these goals is especially important for a combined system like the district's.
+With the district's utility system, all revenues from all sources are used to support operations, debt service, and capital requirements.
+Such revenues include charges for electricity, water, sewer, solid waste, natural gas, chilled water, and hot water.
+While investors in the rating agencies are focused on the overall health of the system, the districts and the users want to ensure rate of quality so that users of one portion of the system are not materially subsidizing another's portion and vice versa.
+Additionally, as I described in our prior report, the utility services are provided through a contract with Reedy Creek Energy Services, or RCES, a wholly owned subsidiary the Walt Disney Company.
+The District and RCES negotiate annually a labor services agreement that includes fees for operational services and design and support services.
+The estimated operational services, not including fees for design services, for the current fiscal year currently has a not to exceed of \$32.7 million.
+An independent utility expert can assist in the fee negotiations and give comfort that the final fee amounts are appropriate for the district, for RCES, and for the users of the system.
+On April 19th, the board authorized PRAG (phonetic) to develop and distribute a solicitation for an independent rate consultant.
+PRAG provided the solicitation to three firms that we would be comfortable recommending to the district.
+Two of those firms declined, citing potential conflicts of interest.
+We received a proposal from Raftelis last week, followed by a more detailed Engagement Letter over the weekend.
+Raftelis is a national firm with the Central Florida office.
+Their business is providing financial rate and management consulting services to public utilities with 140 consultants across the country.
 Some of the governmental